Construction, Property & Engineering Market Update H1 2026 - Hong Kong talent mobility trends

 Commerce Hong Kong

-Cherie brings over a decade of experience in HR recruitment and currently directs the Commerce division at Robert Walters Hong Kong.
+With more than a decade of combined in house and agency recruitment experience, Cherie is leading the commerce division at Robert Walters Hong Kong.

 Jay Wong